mspass-team/mspass/README.md

 ## Using MsPASS with Singularity (on HPC)

-### Getting MongoDB Running with Singularity on a Single Node

 On machines that have Singularity setup.
 Use the following command to build the image as `mspass.simg` in current directory:

     singularity build mspass.simg docker://wangyinz/mspass

+### Getting MongoDB Running with Singularity on a Single Node

 Before starting the MongoDB server, please make sure you have a dedicated directory created for the database files.
 Here we assume that to be `./data`.
 The command to start the mongoDB server for localhost only is:

     singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork

+* The `--dbpath` and `--logpath` options of `mongod` specify where to keep the database files and logs.
+* The `--fork` will let the MongoDB server process running in the background.

 Then, launch the client locally with:

     singularity exec mspass.simg mongo

-To stop the mongoDB server, type the following command in the mongo shell:
+To stop the MongoDB server, type the following command in the mongo shell:

     use admin
     db.shutdownServer()